aljosavister/ntscli/README.md

 ## Disclaimer

-`ntscli` is still in alpha phase of development.
-Please report issues to [aljosa vister](https://github.com/aljosavister/ntscli/issues)
+`ntscli` is still in alpha phase of development and it is provided for educational purposes and should **not** be used in production environments.
+It has not undergone the necessary testing, security checks, and optimizations required for reliable and secure production use.
+Deploying it in such contexts may lead to unforeseen issues and vulnerabilities.
+Use it at your own risk, and exercise caution when considering production deployment.